 {¶ 24} Even assuming arguendo that the alternative pleading instruction was erroneous, Simbo fails to demonstrate prejudice caused by the instruction.
-As was stated by the Ohio Supreme Court in Centrello v.
-Basky, 164 Ohio St. 41, 128 N.E.2d 80 (1955), paragraph eight of the syllabus:
+As was stated by the Ohio Supreme Court in Centrello, 164 Ohio St. 41, at paragraph eight of the syllabus, 128 N.E.2d 80: